The short answer is: yes, of course, Kefir can (and sometimes even should) be stored in the fridge.

 They resemble small cauliflower florets and are clusters of microorganisms held together by a matrix of polysaccharides.
 The principal polysaccharide is a water-soluble substance called Kefiran.
 Kefiran is produced by several Lactobacillus species, including Lactobacillus kefiranofaciens and Lactobacillus kefir.
 They are an integral part of the grain, and without their presence, Kefir grains cannot develop and propagate.

-Kefir grains are therefore a colony of living microorganisms, and just like any other living creatures, they are highly dependent on the ambient temperature.
+As we said, Kefir grains are colonies of living microorganisms, and just like any other living creature, they are highly dependent on the ambient temperature.

-A typical characteristic of kefir grains is their gelatinous and mucous look and feel.
-The mucous part of kefir grains creates ideal conditions in the digestive tract and facilitates its colonization.
-It also makes kefir grains more resistant to low temperature by acting as “antifreeze.”
+A typical characteristic of Kefir grains is their gelatinous and mucous look and feel due to the presence of Kefiran.
+This mucous part of Kefir colonies creates ideal conditions in the digestive tract and not only facilitates its colonization but also acts as a protective layer of probiotic bacteria enabling them to successfully get through the harsh stomach acids and reach their final destination – the intestines.
+Kefiran also makes Kefir grains more resistant to low temperature by acting as “antifreeze.”

 Low temperatures, however, can also kill because the cells that form all living creatures usually contain water, and when frozen, water forms solid ice crystals that destroy the cell walls and kill the cell altogether.

 The same principles apply to Kefir and Kefir grains.